microsoft/playwright/docs/src/test-api/class-testproject.md

 * since: v1.28
 - type: ?<[string]|[RegExp]|[Array]<[string]|[RegExp]>>

 Project setup files that would be executed before all tests in the project.
 If project setup fails the tests in this project will be skipped.
-All project setup files will run in every shard if the project is sharded.
+All project setup files will run in every shard if the project is sharded. [`property: TestProject.grep`] and [`property: TestProject.grepInvert`] and their command line counterparts also apply to the setup files.
+If such filters match only tests in the project Playwright will run all setup files.

 ## property: TestProject.snapshotDir
 * since: v1.10